JeffersonLab/AIOP-PIER/examples/Flappy_Bird_gymnasium/README.md

 ## Google Colab Example (Python + Javascript)

+This version can be done using a free account on [Google Colab](https://colab.research.google.com/).
 This version is equivalent to the pure Python version, but implements parts of the game mechanics in Javascript.
 This is so the game can be played using the browser and still have smooth graphics.
 The actual model creation and training are done using Python.

 The only thing really needed for this is to log into Google Colab and open the notebook file directly from Github.
-On Colab select **File->Open Notebook->Github** and enter the URL for the .ipynb file in this repository:
+On Colab select **File->Open Notebook->Github** and enter the following URL for the .ipynb file in this repository:

 [https://github.com/JeffersonLab/AIOP-PIER/blob/main/examples/Flappy_Bird_gymnasium/FlappyBirdRL.ipynb](https://github.com/JeffersonLab/AIOP-PIER/blob/main/examples/Flappy_Bird_gymnasium/FlappyBirdRL.ipynb)